-Extra Crunch roundup: antitrust jitters, SPAC odyssey, white-hot IPOs, more – TechCrunch
+Extra Crunch roundup: Antitrust jitters, SPAC odyssey, white-hot IPOs, more – TechCrunch

 “Consumer hardware has always been a tough market to crack, but the COVID-19 crisis made it even harder,” says Matt, noting that the pandemic fueled wide interest in fitness startups like Mirror, Peloton and Tonal.

-Bonus: many VCs listed the founders, investors and companies that are taking the lead in consumer hardware innovation.
+Bonus: Many VCs listed the founders, investors and companies that are taking the lead in consumer hardware innovation.

 A theory about the current IPO market